Brief comments on Jackiw-Teitelboim gravity coupled to Liouville theory: The conformal field theory

 \section{The conformal field theory}

-The above free action $S_{0}$ defines a two-dimensional conformal quantum field theory, which could be analyzed by the usual techniques of 2D CFT.
+The above free action $S_{0}$ defines a two-dimensional quantum CFT, which could be analyzed by the usual techniques of 2D CFT.
 Indeed, the holomorphic component of the stress-tensor corresponding to this model is given by

 with free field bosonic correlators,

 Thus, it is easy to show that the following operator product expansion holds